 There are specific laws and regulations that require you to manage the risk of exposure to noise at your work.

-You must, so far as is reasonably practicable, make sure that none of your workers (or people that visit your workplace) are exposed to noise levels:
+You must, so far as is reasonably practicable, make sure that your workers (or people that visit your workplace) are not exposed to noise levels that are:

 - equivalent to 85 decibels averaged over 8 hours, or